Jeimer Candelario Player Props: Nationals vs. Pirates

 Pirates Pitching Rankings

-- The nine strikeouts per nine innings put together by the Pirates pitching staff ranks 14th in the league.
+- The 8.8 strikeouts per nine innings compiled by the Pirates pitching staff ranks 17th in the league.

-- The Pirates have a 3.60 team ERA that ranks eighth among all league pitching staffs.
+- The Pirates have the sixth-ranked team ERA across all league pitching staffs (3.45).

-- The Pirates allow the fifth-fewest home runs in baseball (22 total, 0.8 per game).
+- Pirates pitchers combine to surrender 23 home runs (0.8 per game), the fifth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.